-Prerequisite(s): Undergraduate degree in education.
 EDUC 545 Assessing and Evaluating Student Learning (3 sem. hrs.)
 An understanding of assessment and its implementation as an integral part of the curriculum planning.
 How the purpose of an assessment must fit with the assessment strategy employed.
 Distinctions between diagnostic assessment, assessment for learning, assessment of learning, and assessment as learning.
 The interpretation of assessment results in order to shape current and future teaching and learning activities.
 Clear and accurate communication of the results of assessment for particular audiences.
 NB: Summer sessions only.

-Prerequisite(s): Undergraduate degree in education.
 EDUC 548: Providing for Student Diversity in the Classroom (3 sem. hrs.)
 Meeting the needs of diverse learners in classroom: developing strategies for exceptional students and ones with diverse cultural backgrounds, and implementing differentiated learning.
 NB: Summer sessions only.

-Prerequisite(s): Undergraduate degree in education.
 EDUC 569 Curriculum and Pedagogy: Biblical Studies (3 sem. hrs.)
 The Bible and its use in Christian schools.
 How to teach Biblical Studies from Grades K-12, how to use the Bible as a devotional book, and how the Bible gives direction to the learning-teaching process in all areas of the curriculum.
 The wisdom literature of the Bible, the Minor Prophets, and the Gospels, both from the point of view of how these can be taught in the classroom and to extrapolate from them pedagogical guidelines for teaching of Bible.
 Planning scope and sequence charts, units, and learning activities.
 NB: Summer sessions only.